U.S. Awards Legion of Merit to Paraguayan Military Leader

 |1

-This work, U.S. Awards Legion of Merit to Paraguayan Military Leader [Image 11 of 11], by Andrea Jenkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Awards Legion of Merit to Paraguayan Military Leader, by Andrea Jenkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.